-College Center at Grande Boulevard Mall
+The College Center at Grande Boulevard Mall

-FCCJ reaches out to the growing Southside area with a College Center in Grande Boulevard Mall at Southside Boulevard and Old Baymeadows Road.
+FCCJ reaches out to the growing Southside area with The College Center at Grande Boulevard Mall at Southside Boulevard and Old Baymeadows Road.
 The Center contains twelve classrooms and offers credit classes of interest to the degree seeking and non-degree seeking student.
-Day and evening classes are taught by certified faculty who enjoy teaching the part-time student in a unique setting.
+Day and evening classes are taught by certified faculty who enjoy teaching all students in a unique setting.
 Some continuing education (non-credit) classes are offered for personal enrichment or leisure learning.